bottomshorter/OriginTrail-Node-Watch/README.md

    Give the bot a "bot" name | ex..
 OriginTrailNodeBot

 ## Step 6
-After your bot has been created, BotFather will send you a 'token' for access to the Telegram HTTP API.
+After your bot has been created, BotFather will send you a 'token' for access to the Telegram HTTP API, and it will also send you a link to talk to your bot.

 	NOTE: DO NOT SHARE YOUR API KEY WITH ANYONE FOR SECURITY REASONS